longhorn/website/content/docs/1.6.0/references/settings.md

 When this setting is checked, the Longhorn Manager will allow scheduling on nodes with existing healthy replicas of the same volume.

-When this setting is un-checked, the Longhorn Manager will not allow scheduling on nodes with existing healthy replicas of the same volume.
+When this setting is un-checked, Longhorn Manager will forbid scheduling on nodes with existing healthy replicas of the same volume.

+> **Note:**
+>   - This setting is superseded if replicas are forbidden to share a zone by the Replica Zone Level Anti-Affinity setting.

 #### Replica Zone Level Soft Anti-Affinity